 when you spend a minimum of S$2,500 in each calendar month during the promotion period.

-If you wish to participate in the first month, that means spending S$2,500+ (on anything) in June 2021.
-The same applies for July 2021.
+If you wish to participate in August, for example, that means spending S$2,500+ (on anything) during that month.

 For the S$2,500 in monthly charges to the card to qualify for the applicable enhanced earn rate within that month, the following typical DBS exclusions apply: